 - Overloads – Overloaded equipment and circuits can cause insulation to burn, create sparks and leave exposed wires.
 Don't overload electrical equipment by attempting to do heavier jobs than the equipment can handle.

-- Check out Georgia Power's new public service announcement, available in both English and Spanish, highlighting the common electrical dangers customers face in their homes.
+- Check out Georgia Power's public service announcement, available in both English and Spanish, highlighting several common electrical dangers customers face in their homes.

 - Extinguishers - Know where the nearest fire extinguishers are and how to use them.
+Never use water or water-based extinguishers on electrical fires.
 Only Class C extinguishers are safe to use on energized electrical equipment.